FailAcademy/learning/web-dev-foundation/_slides/01-html-css/04-css-layout-slides.md

 *See pg.
 375 in your HTML/CSS text for further examples*
 ---
 ## Clearing Floats
 Use the *clear* property to remove and prior floats to an element.
 You can specify: left, right or both.
+The clear property can be applied onto ID selectors as well as custom class selectors.

 ```css